maubermann/nf-differential-expression/README.md

 # Differential expression analysis workflow using newtflow

 This project provides a simple pipeline that aims to identify genes that are differently expressed in two distinct groups of RNAseq samples.
-The workflow is designed to take in raw paired end read data in the form of fastq files as input.
-The packages that were used are designed for short read data, but in theory this workflow will also run on long read data.
+The workflow is designed to take in raw paired end short read RNAseq data in the form of fastq files as input.
-After a successful run the user will be provided with a quality control report for each of the input samples, a MA-plot that visualizes the log2-fold change of the observed genes and a hitlist of genes that are appear to be differentiallu expressed after Benjamini Hochberg correction.
-Details on how to interpret these results can be found below.
+After a successful run the user will be provided with a quality control report for each of the input samples, a MA-plot that visualizes the log2-fold change of all observed genes and a hitlist of genes that appear to be differentiallu expressed after Benjamini Hochberg correction.
+Details on how to interpret these results can be found in the **Workflow** section of this README.
+Further investigating the differentially expressed genes can give valuable insight into the mechanisms behind the underlying differences between the two groups of interest.
+A next step to gain further interpretable insight could be GO enrichment analysis - i consider implementing it in a future version of this workflow.

 ## Set up